australia outback

 Bushfires usually move slower, but have a high intensity and smoulder for days.
 If the top of eucalyptus trees catch fire, the fire can move much faster, yet, it might really explode!

-Unfortunately, especially around the fringe of the cities, bushfires end up in a disaster every couple of years.
+Unfortunately, especially around the fringe of the cities, wildfires out of control end up in a disaster every couple of years.

-What happens to wildlife in bushfires in Australia?
+What happens to wildlife during bushfires in Australia?

 Usually, the bigger animals like kangaroos, koalas, goannas and lizards escape into the opposite direction when they smell smoke.